 Notre Dame Cathedral

 Motorbikes are the most used vehicles in the city.
-However, you will find yourself, like most tourists, choosing the taxi, walk, or use hired transportations to get around as public transportations are not completely straightforward to navigate on your own like other developed countries.
-When traveling around Ho Chi Minh City, you don’t need to worry about not finding a ride because there are many options, from the public to private means of transport.
+However, you will find yourself, like most tourists, choosing a taxi, walking, or using hired transportations to get around as public transportations are not completely straightforward to navigate on your own like other developed countries.
+When traveling around Ho Chi Minh City, you don’t need to worry about not finding a ride because there are many options, from public to private means of transport.
 It is better if you exchange the currency into Vietnamese Dong and have a SIM card for booking a ride through an app.

 Taxis are likely the first choice when traveling anywhere.

 Buses are the cheapest public transport in Ho Chi Minh City costing VND 5,000 – 10,000 for a one-way trip.
 Read our guide on the bus system in Ho Chi Minh City and how to take shuttle buses from Tan Son Nhat Airport to the city center.

 There are two main types of motorbikes in Ho Chi Minh City, the motorbike taxi and self-drive motorbike for rent (note that local laws require a valid license or an internationally recognized permit).